-Single-channel, visual and conceptual video art that explores human consciousness and philosophical ideas, through digital media.
-Video Art, Two Movements, is an experimental video work, completed in September 2004 in collaboration with, author/ psychotherapist, Gerard Staunton.
+Single-channel Video Art, Two Movements, is an experimental video work, completed in September 2004 in collaboration with, author/ psychotherapist, Gerard Staunton.
 It explores the contrast between possessing contemplative freedom involving a sense of having an intimate stake in the world, and on the other hand, the subjection from custom, habit and compromise, - most of all perhaps from the waning of passion, - to a conditioned response to life which risks rendering one no more than a consumer to ones own memories and heart.
 It explores a highlighted anguish of contrast between the contemplative expectation of freedom inclusive of a sense of having an intimate stake in the world, and on the other hand, the fragility or perhaps the desperate fickleness of one's rapport with objects of reverence or passion, a potential funereal procession of evasions and compromises that risk rendering one ultimately a mere consumer of one's memories and desires

 Screened @ New York International Independent Film & Video Festival, Saturday 12th November 2005 - Theater 2, Village East Cinemas 181 2nd Avenue (at 12th street) in Manhattan's East Village